Dustyroom/flat-kit-doc/_docs/additional-scripts.md

 ## Auto Load Pipeline Asset

 This script is set on Camera as a Component.
-It automatically loads a URP Asset file for this scene only.
+It automatically loads a URP Asset file ([what's this?](https://docs.unity3d.com/Packages/com.unity.render-pipelines.universal@11.0/manual/universalrp-asset.html)) for this scene only.
 This way there is no need to create the single URP Asset file for the whole Unity project — every scene can have its own one, which makes each scene in the project portable and easy to move, duplicate, A/B test etc.

 ![Auto Load Pipeline Asset interface](/FlatKit_Manual_Images/flat-kit-auto-load-pipeline-asset-component.png){: .image-fancy style="width: 500px;"}